VLA Sky Survey

 Our partners at CIRADA have made available a Cutout Service that includes VLASS Quicklook Images.
 Also available are VLASS Source Catalogs. |

-VLASS will eventually use ~ 5500 hours to cover the whole sky visible at the VLA (δ > -40 deg), a total of 33,885 deg².
+VLASS will eventually use ~ 5500 hours (extended to ~ 6400 hours for Epoch 4.1) to cover the whole sky visible at the VLA (δ > -40 deg), a total of 33,885 deg².
 The survey is designed to engage radio astronomy experts, multi-wavelength astronomers, and citizen scientists alike.
 The data are being acquired in three epochs to allow the discovery of transient radio sources; are calibrated in Stokes I, Q and U; and cover the frequency range 2–4 GHz with an angular resolution of ~ 2.5 arcsec.
 The 1σ sensitivity goal for a single pass is 120 μJy, or 69 μJy when all three passes are combined.
-Observing began in September 2017 and the survey will finish observing in 2024.
+Observing began in September 2017 and the survey finished observing the first 3 full epochs in 2024.
+In 2024, a further 4.1 half-epoch was approved to be observed.
 By utilizing an “on the fly” interferometry mode, the observing overheads are much reduced compared to a conventional pointed survey.

 Quick Links: